ustc-sunny/HeimdaLLM/README.md

 # HeimdaLLM
+## Efficient Zeroth-Order Cloud-Edge-End Cooperative Federated Fine-tuning for LLMs, 2025
-The opensource of HeimdaLLM, an efficient federated LLM fine-tuning framework with cloud-edge-end cooperatiion.
+The open source of HeimdaLLM, an efficient federated LLM fine-tuning framework with cloud-edge-end cooperation.